-1. You don’t warm up
+1. You don’t warm-up

 The way you start the training determines the quality of your performance.
 To many, warm-ups are unnecessary, and they don’t see what all the fuss is about.
 Well, this short process prevents injuries, improves your range of motion, and allows you to perform your training adequately.
-The Journal of Strength and Conditioning Research published a study which found that participants who warmed up before training improved their performance by staggering 79%.
+The Journal of Strength and Conditioning Research published a study that found that participants who warmed up before training improved their performance by a staggering 79%.

 What to do: Remember, a warm-up doesn’t require vigorous and grueling movements, it’s a way of relaxing your muscles and joints.
 Here are a few easy ways to do this and have fun at the same time: